-Our induction heating solutions can improve the efficiency and effectiveness of your industrial heating process.
+Our solutions for heating with induction can improve the efficiency and effectiveness of your industrial heating process.
 Call us for money-saving, non-contact induction heating solutions for brazing, annealing, shrink-fitting, soldering, hardening and other applications.
 Benefit from our induction heating consultants 25 years' experience creating precision heating solutions.

 Brazing a steel coupler and a steel wire